antrea-io/antrea/docs/antrea-l7-network-policy.md

             path: "/admin/*"
         - http:
             path: "/public/*"
-    - name: for-public   # Allow inbound HTTP GET requests to "/public" from Pods with app=client label.
+    - name: for-public   # Allow inbound HTTP GET requests to "/public" from Pods with label "app=client".
       action: Allow      # All other inbound traffic will be automatically dropped.
       l7Protocols:
         - http: